 - Serum iron level

-- Transferrin level (glycoproteins that control iron in the blood)
+- Transferrin level (protein that transports iron throughout the body)

 - Ferritin level (protein in cells that stores iron)